cagov/design-system/docs/pages/technical-approach.md

 ---
 title: A different approach
-description: Learn about the technical approach of the design system.
+description: An introduction to the technical approach of the California Design System.
 ---

 # A different approach